 The first serve of the Australian Open will take place at 11 am on Monday, January 14, kicking off the 107th edition of the event and the first Grand Slam of the season.
-Each year, it draws anticipation from tennis fans and punters alike – take a look at the best way to bet on the Australian Open here – and you will find a wide range of punting options.

 The 2019 Australian Open is sure to be filled with drama and excitement, so let’s check out some of the biggest talking points heading into the tournament.